Elizabeth Whitefield End-of-Life Options Act

 For additional information, please review the following:

 The Act requires NMDOH to obtain and report information regarding the MAiD medication prescribed.
-The NMDOH has created the EOL1 – Medical Aid in Dying Reporting Form for physicians who prescribe MAiD to individuals, to complete and submit to the department within 30 days* of the MAiD prescribed to an individual.
+The NMDOH has created the EOL1 – Medical Aid in Dying Reporting Form for health care providers who prescribe MAID to individuals, to complete and submit to the NMDOH within 30 days* of the MAID prescribed to an individual.
 This page will contain the most up-to-date form to use.
-If you are a physician who has prescribed MAiD to a patient, please download the EOL 1 form and submit the completed form into NMDOH through the following methods:
+If you are a health care provider who has prescribed MAID to a patient, please download the EOL 1 form and submit the completed form into NMDOH through the following methods:

 P.O.
 Box 26110

-NOTE: According to Senate Bill 471, passed in 2023, physicians may object to participating in medical aid-in-dying for reasons of conscience, and therefore would not be required to assist a patient if they decided to end their life.
-Physicians who choose not to participate in medical aid in dying would not be required to provide information on medical aid-in-dying medication to patients, prescribe aid-in-dying medication, or complete and submit this information to NMDOH.
+NOTE: According to Senate Bill 471, passed in 2023, health care providers may object to participating in medical aid-in-dying for reasons of conscience, and therefore would not be required to assist a patient if they decide to end their life.
+Health care providers who choose not to participate in medical aid in dying would not be required to provide information on medical aid-in-dying medication to patients, prescribe aid-in-dying medication, or complete and submit this information to NMDOH.

 Annual Statistical Reports